top of page

 Postdoc

 Ana is (very proudly) from Medellín, Colombia, where she cherished countless family moments with her extensive clan, comprising 25 tíos and tías and over 30 cousins.
 She embarked on her academic journey, obtaining a bachelor’s degree in environmental engineering from LaSalle University in Colombia.
 Ana's first visit to the United States in 2015 led her to a non-paid internship, immersing herself in fieldwork within Michigan's forests for over two months.
 During this unique experience, she was introduced to the captivating realm of ecohydrology, sparking a newfound passion for these innovative concepts.
 This pivotal moment inspired her to pursue postgraduate studies in this dynamic field.
 Ana received her Ph.D. from The University of Texas at Austin and her research focused on comprehending the impacts of drought and ecological disturbances on forest ecosystems.
 Employing an array of sensors and modeling techniques, she adeptly monitored and forecasted the water status of plants.
-Currently, Ana is actively involved in the launch of PSInet, a global network that converges data and expertise in the realm of plant and soil water potential measurements.
+Currently, Ana is helping to lead PSInet, a global network that converges data and expertise in the realm of plant and soil water potential measurements.
 This community is envisioned to be characterized by people centered around the ecology of plants and soils with a greater purpose of enhancing gender balance, increased racial diversity, and expanded geographic representation in science.

 Email: AnaMaria.RestrepoAcevedo@mail.wvu.edu